PranayJuturu38/ReadmeKPI/README.md

    a.
 Steps to replace `settings.xml` in `Intellij` IDE
    ````
    * Go to File -> Settings -> Build, Execution, Deployment -> Build Tools -> Maven
-   * The field `User Settings file` contains the path to the settings.xml file
+   * Select the 'Override' checkbox next to 'User Setting File'.
-   * Navigate to the path and replace the settings.xml file with the file available with same name in the repository
+   * Click on Browse button and select the settings.xml file from the repository.
+   * Click Apply.

    ````
    b.Steps to replace `settings.xml` in `Ecllipse` IDE
    ````
    * Go to Window -> Preferences
-   * Click on the Browse button of User Settings, and select the settings.xml from the repository
+   * Click on the Browse button of User Settings, and select the settings.xml from the repository.
    * Click on the "Update Settings" button to update the settings.
 If any confirmation dialog appears, just click Yes.

    ````